-All, Employee Experiences, Human Resource
+All, Engagement Solutions, Human Resource

 At SILA, employee experience is more important than ever.
 As our Founder and Managing Director, Sahil Vora says, ” I get more excited when someone gives me a reference for a great candidate over a business lead.”, emphasizing more on the team growth and performance has always been a priority.
 Meet Raghav Kapur, 26, who joined as an intern and now heads the South Indian region at SILA, talking about how SILA has trusted in him and helped him grow as an individual, in his employee journey.